likeshadows42/loki/README.md

 The `./saved_models` subdirectory stores all pre-built models.
 For now, verifier and attribute analysis models are stored in the `./save_models/verifiers` subdirectory (need to seperate attribute analysis models from this).
 The built models get loaded onto memory when the api starts to speed up the subsequent api calls (instead of building each model everytime a specific endpoint is accessed).

 All classes, functions and global variables used are conveniently stored in the `api_classes.py`, `api_functions.py` and `global_variables.py` files respectively.

+The main application is contained in the `app.py` file.

 # Demos